 Who is behind Bright Market Insight?

-Bright Market Insight is owned, developed and produced by Calejo Business Intelligence AB.
-The company was established in May 2009 to guide the Nordic processing industry to better strategic decisions about the future and better strategic investment decisions with the support of proprietary produced forecast models designed on the basis of artificial neural networks.
+Bright Market Insight is owned, developed and produced by Calejo Future Intelligence AB.
+The company was established in 2013 to guide the processing industry to better strategic decisions about the future and better strategic investment decisions with the support of proprietary produced forecast models designed on the basis of artificial neural networks.

-In December 2009, Calejo was named a "Vinn Nu" (win now) company by Vinnova and the Swedish Energy Agency (Energimyndigheten) in competition with other start-up research and development-based companies.
-In 2010, the company also won a prize in Venture Cup's business plan competition in Norrland, Sweden.
+Early Calejo was named a "Vinn Nu" (win now) company by Vinnova and the Swedish Energy Agency (Energimyndigheten) in competition with other start-up research and development-based companies.
+The company also won a prize in Venture Cup's business plan competition in Norrland, Sweden.
 In 2014 Calejo became part of the prestigous "33-list", Affärsvärlden´s and Ny Teknik`s list over the 33 most important Swedish technology companies for the future.

 What makes the model unique?